Return to No Frills NZ Literature home page.

 'I will pray for my grandfather.'

-All those times on the island he'd rattled things hanging from ropes in the shrines they'd visited.
-Stood tossing a one-yen coin at the open spaces in a box, clapped his hands, thought it silly.
-No, no, she'd always said, do it right--but all he'd felt with his hands pressed together was a lonely, Christian guilt.
+At those times on the island, he'd rattled a big, clattering bell-thing hanging from a heavy rope in the shrines they'd visited.
+Stood and tossed a one-yen coin towards the open spaces in the collection-box, clapped his hands, thought it silly.
+No, no, she'd always said, do it right--there was a right way to do everything: but one thing about Sado, you spent a lot of time isolated within your own self.
+And with his hands pressed together, there, he'd just felt a lonely, somewhat Christian guilt at doing it at all.

-When Kevin got up from his chair, he wondered whether he'd become round-shouldered, or if it was just from the way he was trying to give her his arm.
-Before leaving the flat, Michiko sprinkled salt on them both at the front door, so that he felt the grains of it left in the gap between his socks and shoes.
+When Kevin got up from his chair, he wondered whether he'd become round-shouldered, or was it simply from the way he was trying to give Michiko his arm?
+Moments before they left the flat, she let go of him and went to the kitchen for a packet of salt, and sprinkled it on them both back at the front door.
+Salt to get rid of evil.
+Could it be that easy?
+Kevin felt the grains of the stuff as he walked, left in the gap between his socks and shoes.

-They walked in the quiet, cooler temperatures of the evening--the heat still coming off the old asphalt--to the only church he could think of.
-In the Square ten minutes away, and when they drew near, he was pleased with his choice.
-The church up ahead, it looked good in the street-lights, like an ancient church in a picture.
-The weathered-brick walls along the front and the broad, arched window at the top, and a big, square brick tower sticking up far into the dark on one side.
-They approached an open doorway in the base of the tower, and as they stepped up into the carpeted entrance and paused, there was a musty smell, like a church.
+They walked in the quiet, cooler temperatures of the early evening--the heat still coming off the old asphalt--heading to the only church he could think of.
+In the Square ten minutes away, and when they drew near, Kevin was pleased with his choice.
+The church up ahead, it looked good because the street-lights had just flicked on in the low, yellow sunset.
+A big, brick tower sticking up far on one side and casting a long shadow, it looked like an ancient church-tower in a picture.
+The front walls all weathered-brick in the lamplight, like battlements but grandly arched, with a big, arched church-window at the top.
+He could sense Michiko was impressed.
+They approached a square, open doorway in the base of the tower.
+As they stepped up into the carpeted entrance and paused, there was a musty smell, exactly like a church.

 She whispered, 'If your father would not sign that form, we go back Japan.'

 And nobody around in the quiet but Michiko, waiting beside him.
 He walked her halfway up the aisle, chose a pew, motioned for her to sit down--wasn't there something more holy about sitting at the rear?
 He showed her how to slide forward off the pew and kneel.
-Kevin himself bent over as if trying to hide but Michiko knelt with her back straight, praying hard.
+Bend forward.
+Kevin himself hunched over as if trying to hide, but Michiko knelt with her back straight, head up, praying hard.
 She gripped her small hands together tight; she looked like a survivor in the water reaching for a lifeline.
 She closed her eyes.

-Kneeling with her, Kevin tried to think what he'd say if someone came in.
+Kneeling with her, Kevin tried to think of what he'd say if someone came in.
 But he heard only the occasional sound of a car, passing outside.
 Long moments of complete stillness.
-When he'd been a boy, going to sleep, noise carried so far in the perfect night that he'd been able to hear the comforting sound of the goods trains shunting on the far side of the city.
-He'd lain among the blankets and thought of God gazing protectively on his house and town.
-Nothing changes for you in a place like this.
+When he'd been a boy, going to sleep, noise carried so far in the perfect night in Palmerston North that he'd been able to hear the comforting sound of the goods trains, shunting on the far side of the city.
+He'd lain among the blankets and thought of God gazing down protectively on his house and town.
+Nothing ever changes for you in a place like this.
+Nothing.
 He thought of high school, one afternoon.
-How from the narrow windows of D Block, the sky outside had looked so blue, and their grey uniforms–the shorts and flannel shirt and jersey--smelled dusty, woolly, and he felt so bored.
+How from the narrow windows of D Block, the sky outside had looked so blue, and their grey uniforms--the grey shorts, the flannel shirt and jersey, the copy of the little English gentleman--smelled dusty, woolly, and he felt so bored.
 Being called out of class to the office, and strolling the long way across the asphalt to the main block wishing for once, just once, for something.
-The woman, the headmaster's secretary with her nervous, kindly eyes, she met him halfway--did he have his bag?
+Something.
+What?
+The woman, the headmaster's secretary with her nervous, kindly eyes, she met him halfway in the quad--did he have his bag?
 No?
 Better go back and get it, they're waiting for you at the headmaster's office.
 Your father is waiting.
 He said, what is it...bad news?
 She said, yes, get your bag.
+Then she hesitated, those sympathetic eyes--Kevin thought he'd never seen anyone look so sorry for him, he'd remember those eyes forever--and she said, yes, it is bad news.
 And he knew straight away someone had died.
-He went back to the class trying to tell himself it couldn't be mum, it couldn't be, it couldn't be, and he entered the room to a wave of laughter.
+He went back to the class trying to tell himself it couldn't be mum, it couldn't be, it couldn't be, and he entered the classroom to a wave, a shocking wave, of laughter.

 The teacher cried, 'Bates, you just missed a howler!'

+It was all surnames, back then.
 He'd never heard anything so inappropriate.
+Everything was broken, and it could never be repaired.
 And he'd gone back to the empty house with his father, who made a cup of tea...

 He looked at Michiko.
 That was what she was going through.
-And he was impressed--her stickability, to believe in anything now.
-In this big, big room, in a religion that isn't even hers.
-Ah, he was stuck, Kevin thought, and his knees hurt.
+Oh God.
+And he was impressed--impressed at her stickability, to believe in anything now.
+In this big, big room, with a religion that wasn't even hers.
+Oh, he was stuck, Kevin thought, and his knees hurt.
 He hadn't even been smart enough to pull down the personal cushion-thing he saw now, for kneeling on.
 Oh God! he wanted to cry out.
 Cry out for help.
 Sinking, he was stuck and sinking!
-The old man was never going to sign that form, he'd never get a decent job here and they couldn't afford to go on living even in the crummy, made-up way they did at the moment.
-And she, she was going to go back to her snowy island, without him.
+The old man was never going to sign that form, he'd never get a decent job here and they couldn't afford to go on living even in the crummy, made-up sort of way they did at the moment.
+And she, she was going to go back to her snowy island, far away without him.
 Trapped in this sinkhole alone.
 Hot tears pooled in the corners of Kevin's eyes; he felt close to collapse, to hysteria.
 That was what she was going through--some things beat you down so hard you never get up.
 A curse! he felt it raining down on him from the rafters.

 Michiko unclasped her hands.
 She opened her eyes.